buildkite/elastic-ci-stack-for-aws/README.md

 A simple to setup auto-scaling build cluster running in your own AWS VPC.
 This single stack gives you a build cluster that all your projects can use, and allows you to massively parallelise any project that can be run with Docker Compose.

-* Support All major AWS regions
+* All major AWS regions
-* Support for stable, unstable and experimental Buildkite Agent releases
+* Use stable, unstable or experimental Buildkite Agent releases
-* Any instance size
+* Choose any instance size you need
 * Custom scale-in/scale-in parameters
 * Docker, Docker Compose and docker-gc
 * Per-pipeline S3 secret storage (with encryption) for SSH keys and environment hooks